 4. You’ll Drop A Size

-Strength training has a reputation for making women “bulk up” but this is simply not the case.
+Strength training has a reputation for making women “bulk up” but in reality, this is not the case.
 Muscle weighs more than fat, but is much denser, so even if you technically gain weight on the scale, your dress size will likely go down and you’ll look far trimmer.
-Plus, it’s really, really difficult for most women to get bodybuilder huge.
+Plus, most people don’t realize that it’s really, really difficult for most women to get bodybuilder huge.
 They simply don’t have the testosterone needed to get that big.
 If you feel like you’re bulking up from weight training, it could be that you’re simply over-eating after your workouts (rather than actually packing on pounds of muscle).

 5. You’ll Keep Your Bones Healthy